 The AO VOD Backend is the combination of services the AO has to provide in order for VOD over IP services to work, as described further in this document.

-The AO – VOD-Link will be used for connecting the provided services and components with the AO VOD Backend.
-This will be a separate NNI link between and the AO as described in the Specification and Certification BB and VOD IP Interconnect document.
+The AO – VOD-Link will be used for connecting the Wyre provided services and components with the AO VOD Backend.
+This will be a separate NNI link between Wyre and the AO as described in the Specification and Certification BB and VOD IP Interconnect document.

 DVB-C MUX (NE.G12)